ggreer/geoff.greer.fm/bets/index.md

 title: Bets
 ---

-When people disagree, I'm a fan of betting.
-As economist Alex Tabarrok says, [A bet is a tax on bullshit](http://marginalrevolution.com/marginalrevolution/2012/11/a-bet-is-a-tax-on-bullshit.html).
+When my predictions disagree with someone else's, I prefer to bet instead of argue.
+As the economist Alex Tabarrok says, [A bet is a tax on bullshit](http://marginalrevolution.com/marginalrevolution/2012/11/a-bet-is-a-tax-on-bullshit.html).
 Betting stops people from saying things they don't actually believe.
+It's amazing how quickly people are to qualify and hedge their statements once incorrectness causes monetary loss.

-Below are my bets (and my attempts to bet) starting with the most recent.
+Below are my bets (and some of my attempts to bet), starting with the most recent.

 ---